Your account

 A few common patterns:

-- One organisation, one tenant.
+- One organisation, one account.
 The default.
-Everyone in your company shares the tenant.
+Everyone in your company shares the account.

-- One organisation, multiple tenants — e.g. a head office tenant plus separate tenants per franchise or per region.
-Each tenant is fully isolated.
+- One organisation, multiple accounts — e.g. a head office account plus separate accounts per franchise or per region.
+Each account is fully isolated.
 Use this if you need strict data separation between divisions.

 Where to next

-- Your first session — go from "tenant created" to "session recorded" in 15 minutes.
+- Your first session — go from "account created" to "session recorded" in 15 minutes.

 - Settings & Configuration — the full settings surface.